Thisrecruitmentis being conducted to fillDeputy Sheriff I - Academy Certified

 (2) Meet minimum standards required for Peace Officers as set forth in Section 1029

 and 1031 of the Government Code;

 (3) Pass background investigation conducted by Sheriff’s Department, and;

 (4) Meet physical standards established for safety members.
 Licenses :

 Possession of a valid California driver’s license.
 Certificates:

 Possession of a valid POST Basic Academy Completion Certificate issued by the California Commission on Peace Officer Standards and Training.
 Applicants who, at the time of application, meet all other requirements and present satisfactory evidence of current Academy enrollment (generally a letter of attendance signed by the Academy Director) will be accepted to the examination process but must complete the Academy training and provide a copy of the POST Basic Academy Completion Certificate prior to appointment.
+Note: